smackle/imdb-update/README.md

 An IMDB API for getting information on your favourite movies!

-## Note: This is an update version of imdb package. i have fixed some issues based for own usage.
+## Note: This is an update version of imdb package. i have fixed some issues for own usage.
 ## Installing
 Install via [npm](https://npmjs.com)